You are here

 TSET is committed to improving the health of all Oklahomans, and we recognize the critical need of placing physicians in rural and medically underserved communities.
 To achieve this objective, TSET offers the Oklahoma Medical Loan Repayment Program.
 The program pays off student loans for primary care physicians who establish practices in medically underserved areas.

-Through the Oklahoma Medical Loan Repayment program, 29 physicians are practicing in Oklahoma’s rural and underserved areas.
-To date, 18 physicians have completed the program, and 81% have chosen to continue practicing medicine where they were placed as part of the program.
+Through the Oklahoma Medical Loan Repayment program, 26 physicians are practicing in Oklahoma’s rural and underserved areas.
+To date, 54% have chosen to continue practicing medicine in rural or underserved communities across the state.